 It doesn’t take long for livestock to feel the impact of heat stress when they are removed from the comforts of a temperature-controlled environment.
 As you prepare to head to a show in summer, it’s imperative you take these drastic temperature changes into consideration.
 If you have cattle in a cooler, it is very important to raise the temperature of the cooler a week to 10 days ahead, every day slowly increasing the thermostat to help them acclimate.
 Taking them straight from a cooler to a hot show will cause extreme stress which will lessen your opportunity for success.
 If you just have fans and misters, perhaps consider raising the temperature by just running the fans with no misters.
 When you prepare to leave, pack your trailer to maximize your airflow and ventilation.
 Do not stack equipment to where it blocks the airflow and ventilation as you drive.
 Additionally, prior to leaving you should check on the weather to plan when to leave, and only travel in cooler periods of the day, such as early morning and later in the evening.

 Of course, these preparation tactics aren’t always fool proof and animals may still have a hard time adapting and staying cool at summer shows.
 In this case, you should adopt many of the same tactics mentioned; rinsing a few times a day, feeding earlier and later in the evening, keeping plenty of fans on your animals and taking cattle to tie outs later in the evening.
-If you need to help reduce body temperatures quickly, you can administer Sure Champ Climate Control Paste.
-Climate Control was introduced in 2017 and helps all show livestock species handle heat stress by lowering the animal’s body temperature in a safe, fast and natural way.
-We suggest starting the paste a week to 10 days before a show and keeping livestock on the paste through return home from the show to keep them more relaxed, cool and comfortable, resulting in better appetite and higher energy levels allowing them to look their best on show day.
+If you need to help reduce body temperatures quickly, you can administer Vita Charge Climate Control Gel.
+Climate Control was designed to help all show livestock species handle heat stress by lowering the animal’s body temperature in a safe, fast and natural way.
+We suggest starting the gel a week to 10 days before a show and keeping livestock on the gel through return home from the show to keep them more relaxed, cool and comfortable, resulting in better appetite and higher energy levels allowing them to look their best on show day.

 Heat stress can be a challenge to combat both at home and on the show road.
 However, with preparation and the right tools, you can be equipped to beat the heat EVERY.
 DAY.
 And #preptowin BIG in the summer!